Fundraising FAQs

 Major Fundraiser (biennial)

 This biennial party night features trivia and games, a small live auction, silent auction, a band and dancing.
-Visit the trivia page for more info.

 To make these activities a success, we need volunteers and participation from our school community.
 Find out more about our activities in the school newsletter and via the class parents.